Titi Rajo Bintang: Career

 Titi is fond of sports and never wears skirts.
-In high school, she supposed to study economics but she switched to drums because she wanted to do something "different".
+In high school, she was supposed to study economics but she switched to drums because she wanted to do something "different".
 She furthered her drum studies at Farabi Music School and Daya Music Institute.
 It was here that Titi met Sri Aksan Sjuman, one of her instructor at Farabi who she later married then divorced.
 After graduation, she performed at the Java Jazz Festival; she also performed with artists such as Ruth Sahanaya.

 Titi made her feature film debut in Djenar Maesa Ayu's 2007 film Mereka Bilang, Saya Monyet!
 (They Say I'm a Monkey!).
 She was initially contracted to provide a soundtrack for the film with her then husband, Sri Aksan Sjuman (also known as Wong Aksan), Maesa's brother.
 However, Maesa later asked her to take the lead role; after being cajoled by her husband and sister-in-law, Titi accepted.
 Aksan told her "in a kissing scene, when [she] kiss[es] a man, [her] body should not reject it".

 In 2010, Titi starred in Minggu Pagi di Victoria Park (Sunday Morning in Victoria Park), a film about immigrant workers in Hong Kong.
 For her role, she met with immigrant laborers in Indonesia and Hong Kong to "get a deeper understanding" of the role.
 That same year, she and her husband provided the soundtrack to Tanah Air Beta (My Homeland).
 Although there were some scheduling conflicts, she was able to complete both.

 In February 2011, Titi took her first role as an antagonist, appearing in Rindu Purnama (Longing for the Full Moon).
 She disliked the role as she disapproved of her character's actions.
 Later that year, she and her husband composed the score to Sang Penari (The Dancer), a film based on the Ronggeng Dukuh Paruk trilogy by Ahmad Tohari, over a period of a month and a half.